ChenYangyao/dwarf_assembly_bias/README.md

 Users using specific module/code sample should also follow the copyright header in the source files.

+### Issues

+Any issue is welcomed.
+If you have any question or suggestion, please open an issue on Github and we will provide a reply as soon as we can.
+You are also welcomed to contact any of the authors of the paper directly through email (see below for the contact information).

 ## Details of this work